DCM-UPB/QNets/doc/doxygen/README.md

 ## Usage

-After installing doxygen, invoke the following on the command prompt (inside doxygen folder):
+First you need to install doxygen and the dot tool (graphviz), then invoke the following on the command prompt (inside doxygen folder):

 doxygen doxygen.conf